- Current rules

 (a) the work done by the student must be clearly indicated and certified as such by the co-authors;

-(b) the co-authors must certify that they agree to the inclusion in the thesis of work of which they are joint authors.
+(b) the co-authors must certify that they agree to the inclusion in the thesis of work of which they are joint authors; and

 (3) Work of which the student is sole or joint author may be submitted as an appendix in support of the thesis, but, in the case of joint authorship, the work done by the student must be clearly indicated.

 (4) If a series of papers is presented, there must be a full explanatory introduction and a general discussion at the end to link the separate papers and to place them in the context of the established body of knowledge.

 (5) If detailed data and descriptions of methods are not otherwise given, they must be included as appendices.

 44.(1) Except as provided in the rules for individual master's degrees, a thesis or exegesis, including footnotes but excluding words in tables, maps, endnotes, bibliographies, appendices and other illustrative matter, normally must not exceed 50,000 words.

 (3) If it appears that a thesis is likely to exceed the word limit specified and the Graduate Research Coordinator/head of school concerned judges that there are good reasons for this, the Graduate Research Co-ordinator/head of school must submit a written case for approval of a thesis exceeding the standard limit for the consideration of the Board.